uclagiving/uclafund-site/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 But if your WordPress site is a business website, if it showcases what you do, or who you are, we generally recommend AIOS Premium.
 Prices start from as little as $70 for the year.

-= What are the additional features of All-In-One Security Premium? = AIOS Premium scans your WordPress website for malware whilst aso monitoring your site's response time and uptime, notifying you of any issues within 24 hours, AIOS Premium customers also benefit from hands-on ticketed support via email (rather than via WP Support forums).
+= What are the additional features of All-In-One Security Premium? = AIOS Premium scans your WordPress website for malware whilst also monitoring your site's response time and uptime, notifying you of any issues within 24 hours, AIOS Premium customers also benefit from hands-on ticketed support via email (rather than via WP Support forums).
 Additional security tools include Country Blocking, Smart 404 Error Blocking and Advanced Two Factor Authentication.
 More information is available from our [All-In-One Security website](https://aiosplugin.com)